FarronF/limerick-council-meetings/meetings/2020/12/03-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th September 2020.md

 Currently, the County Record of Protected Structures stands at 1,605 entries, while the City

-Record of Protected Structures has 438 entries.---
+Record of Protected Structures has 438 entries.
+---
 16

 **(d)**